-In recent years interest has been revived, particularly in Canada, in the production of hybrids resulting from the cross-breeding of female lake trout with male brook trout.
-Such hybrids have been produced experimentally on a number of different occasions in fish-cultural history, but seldom on a large scale.
-The hybrid fish (called "splake", "wendigo", or "moulac") shows fast growth (hybrid vigor), reaches good size, and is reported to fight well when hooked.
+In recent years, interest has been revived, particularly in Canada, in the production of hybrids from cross-breeding female lake trout with male brook trout.
+These hybrids have been produced experimentally on a number of occasions in fish-cultural history, but seldom on a large scale.
+The hybrid fish (called "splake," "wendigo," or "moulac") shows fast growth (hybrid vigor), reaches good size, and is reported to fight well when hooked.